 Hazard Pay: What Is It and Who Can Get It?

 Hazard pay or "hazard duty pay" is extra money added to your regular salary.
-When there is a risk of injury or death, hazard pay is an extra benefit to entice people to take a higher risk with their job.
+When there is a risk of injury or death or significant physical hardship, hazard pay is an extra benefit to entice people to take a higher risk with their job.

 When Does Hazard Pay Apply?